Colette Rossant: Career

 Rossant's last books were memoirs: Apricots on the Nile (2004, originally published as Memories of a Lost Egypt in 1999), Return to Paris (2003), and The World in My Kitchen (2006).

 In 2002, Rossant moved from New York back to France, but rather than return to Paris again (as she had as a teenager), she went to live in the department of Orne, two hours west of Paris.
 In 2009, Rossant's husband of 55 years died.
 She continued to live in their home near Condeau, France, on whose town council she has served.
 She continued to contribute to Super Chef, Food Arts, and Pays du Perche magazines and was writing a twelfth book.
 In November 2010, Rossant received the Prix Eugenie Brazier for the French translation of her first memoir, Mémoires d'une Egypte perdue (Editions Les Deux Terres 2010).
+She fostered cooperation between Hudson Valley, New York, and Le Perche.

 Rossant appeared during an interview in Rebekah Wingert-Jabi's 2015 documentary Another Way of Living: The Story of Reston, VA, along with an excerpt of an interview with Rossant's by then deceased husband, James.